Milestone Developments are delighted to announce the acquisition of the historical Ballochmyle Estate, Mauchline, Ayrshire.

 Ballochmyle Estate is a prestigious development situated on the edge of Ballochmyle Golf club and bordered by the river Ayr creating an oasis of tranquillity, only 20 minutes drive from Ayr and 35 minutes from Glasgow.
 The development consists of beautiful 3 bedroom bungalows, luxurious 4 bedroom detached villas and stunning 4000sq ft 5 bedroom detached executive villas overlooking the golf course.
 Surrounded by several acres of delightful communal gardens set in a mature landscape within an established estate woodlands Ballochmyle is simply a breathtaking place to call home.
 When complete Ballochmyle Estate will consist of 110 detached homes and Ballochmyle House.
 Milestone's Signature Homes range represents a new standard of living on this very special country estate.

 Undoubtedly a unique opportunity to own your very own home in this exclusive development.
-Phase 3 will commence at the end of 2019 and will include a range of 3 bedroom high specification detached bungalows.
-Prices starting from £250,000.
+Phase 3 will include a range of 3 bedroom high specification detached bungalows.
+Prices starting from £285,000.

 This exquisite estate is arguably one of the finest in Scotland, set within such a rural and tranquil setting yet close to the local amenities and only 35 mins from Glasgow.